Back to all plant profiles

 Stem Plant

 Stem plants are the workhorses of planted aquariums.
 They fill space fast, respond clearly to pruning, and help hobbyists shape the height and density of a scape.
 In this library, they most often show up from the midground into the background.
 The current set leans toward moderate light conditions.
-Most entries are intermediate plants.
+Most entries are beginner plants.

 Use the filters below to narrow the list by placement, light requirement, or difficulty when you want plants that do a similar job in the aquascape.

-Showing 1 - 12 of 12 Plant Profiles
+Showing 1 - 24 of 55 Plant Profiles

 Anacharis